grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

   # CLI flag: -blocks-storage.tsdb.head-chunks-write-queue-size
   [head_chunks_write_queue_size: <int> | default = 0]

-  # (experimental) Temporary flag which we use to select whether to use the new
+  # (experimental) Temporary flag to select whether to use the new (used in
-  # (used in upstream Prometheus) or the old (legacy) chunk disk mapper.
+  # upstream Prometheus) or the old (legacy) chunk disk mapper.
   # CLI flag: -blocks-storage.tsdb.new-chunk-disk-mapper
   [new_chunk_disk_mapper: <boolean> | default = false]